Nourish Your Life with a Year End Review

 As always, I’d love to hear from you in the comments below: what’s your key takeaway from this post and how could you put it into action?

-To your inner wisdom, a rich 2024 for you - and more peace and healing in our world.
+To your inner wisdom, a rich 2025 for you - and protection, peace and healing in our world.

 P.S.
-If you’re already in holiday mode and the rest of the year is likely to be a blur but you’ve been thinking about coaching as a catalyst to support your big dreams or questions, let’s connect.
-I would be delighted to chat with you and hear about your growth edges.
+If you’ve been thinking about coaching as a catalyst to support your big dreams or questions, let’s connect.
+I’d be delighted to chat with you and hear about your growth edges as you move into 2025.
 XO, N

-Nicola Holmes is a Life Coach who helps people turn their potent questions, dreams and longings into inspired action.
+Nicola Holmes is a Change & Transition Coach who helps people turn their potent questions, dreams and longings into inspired action.
 With warmth and wisdom, she’ll guide you to untangle constraints and cultivate courage to create a more aligned and joyful life.
-She has a BASc in Human Development, an MEd in Adult Learning and spent two decades working in the non-profit sector.
-Along with coaching for the past 14 years, she’s mama to two young spirited kids and dedicated to Buddhism.
-Having experienced long Covid and a move over the past two years, she brings deep empathy to others who are exploring how they’ve changed and who they’re becoming in turbulent times.
+She’s a certified Self-Belief Coach, has a BASc in Human Development, an MEd in Adult Learning and spent two decades working in the non-profit sector.
+Along with coaching for the past 17 years, she’s mama to two young spirited kids and dedicated to Buddhism.
+Having experienced long Covid and a move over the past few years, she brings deep empathy to others who are exploring how they’ve changed and who they’re becoming in turbulent times.
 Check out Nicola @nicolaholmescoach or join the email party for inspiration and resources to fuel the changes you want.